1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Successfully defended Victorinox Swiss Army, Inc. against claims of infringement of a patent related to a geographic search function in the Eastern District of Texas.
 Matter settled.
 GeoTag Inc. v.
 Where 2 Get It Inc. et al., No. 11-0175 (E.D.
 Tex. filed Mar.
 15, 2011).

-Lead counsel on behalf of Cox Communications and EarthLink in a suit filed by Ronald A. Katz Licensing Technology in the U.S. District Court for the Eastern District of Texas.
+Represented Cox Communications and EarthLink in a suit filed by Ronald A. Katz Licensing Technology in the Eastern District of Texas.
 The suit claims patent infringement stemming from our clients’ use of automated telephone processing systems.
-The action was consolidated for pre-trial proceedings with other suits brought by Katz against various other defendants in the Central District of California, with Judge Klausner presiding over discovery and other pre-trial matters.
+The action was consolidated for pre-trial proceedings with other suits brought by Katz against various other defendants in the Central District of California.
 Ronald A. Katz Tech.
 Licensing, LLP v.
 Cox Commc'ns, No. 07-2299 (E.D.
 Tex. filed April 6, 2007); In re Katz Interactive Call Processing Patent Litig., No. 07-01816 (E.D.
 Tex. filed July 7, 2008) and Ronald A. Katz Tech.
 Licensing, LLP v.
 EarthLink, Inc., No. 07-2235, No. 07-2299 (E.D.
 Tex. filed April 9, 2007); In re Katz Interactive Call Processing Patent Litig., No. 07-01816 (E.D.
 Tex. filed July 7, 2008).

 Insights View All